Last updated on August 05, 2025.

-In order to mitigate a malicious domain, security teams need a comprehensive strategy that includes protecting users within the network perimeter as well as externally.
-Measures for securing your network include using indicators to prevent access to the threat.
-Threats outside the perimeter must be removed completely.
+To mitigate a malicious domain, security teams need a comprehensive strategy that includes protecting users within the network perimeter as well as externally.
+Measures for securing a network include using indicators to prevent access to the threat.
+Finally, threats outside the perimeter must be removed completely.

 Integrate Look-Alike Domains into Enterprise Security Controls